Showing posts with label lights. Show all posts

 We saw North America's largest Christmas Pyramid Lights.

-Did you know that nativity scenes are the heart and soul of German Christkindlmarkt?
+Did you know that nativity scenes are the heart and soul of the German Christkindlmarkt?

-These festive markets are not just about shopping they are also a celebration of tradition and faith.
+These festive markets are not just about shopping.
+They are also a celebration of tradition and faith.

 Despite evolving styles and changing times, nativity scenes remain a cherished and enduring tradition.

-This extraordinary handcrafted Nativity display, a true work of art, was skillfully crafted by the renowned German company Erzgebirgische Holzkunst Gajlenz- the same talented artisans behind the Welhnachten pyramid.
+This extraordinary handcrafted Nativity display, an actual work of art, was skillfully crafted by the renowned German company Erzgebirgische Holzkunst Gajlenz- the same talented artisans behind the Weihnachten pyramid.

 But that is not all!
-The Cullman Parks, Recreation, and Sports Tourism maintenance team played an integral role in constructing the stable that houses these exquisite figures.
+The Cullman Parks, Recreation, and Sports Tourism maintenance team was integral in constructing the stable that houses these exquisite figures.
 This collaboration between tradition and modern craftsmanship brings to life a Nativity scene that beautifully embodies the spirit of Christmas.

 We finished taking pictures and headed to the car.